acidbubbles/vam-timeline/README.md

 This allows creating a floating payback controller, and control multiple atoms together.
 Create a `Simple Sign` atom and add the script to it.
 This is optional, you only need this if you want to animate more than one atom, or if you want the floating playback controls.

-Add the `VamTimeline.ControllerPlugin.cs` plugin on a `Simple Sign` atom.
+Add the `VamTimeline.Controller.cslist` plugin on a `Simple Sign` atom.

 In the plugin settings, select the animations you want to control and select `Link`.